We believe that the most effective way to see the gospel impact every university in the world is through locally-led, indigenous national movements.

 The Governance Development program provides training and materials to national movement boards, to help them build a strong culture of good governance that is well-structured and God-honouring.
 This in turn enables and empowers a more effective General Secretary, and generates well-equipped and high-performing staff and student leadership, which results in thriving student groups.

 The worldwide team of trainers offers direct support to national movement boards through on-site visits and e-learning courses to make training more widely accessible.
+However, we are available also for the online training and assistance in good governance development.
+Please fill in the response form and we will contact you as soon as possible.

 The Ministry Impact program seeks to help IFES national movements understand the impact and effectiveness of their ministries in order to sustain and grow work on campuses around the world.
 A specially developed e-learning course and ministry evaluation tool are helping national movements make better-informed decisions as they consider their ministry strategy.